William Peel (1788 - 1867)

 his assets and was ruined.
 On

 At the instigation of the Official Liquidator, Peel had advertised Crag Cottage for sale by auction in November 1865.
 It was purchased by William Bateson and his brother James Bateson the Younger.
 Included in the sale was a warehouse containing 2 large rooms being used by the Bateson brothers, who had a small woollen cloth manufacturing business.
 5 cottages or dwelling houses, together with their respective tenants, were also advertised.
-These last 2 items were likely to have been on Plot 211, as as designated by the Commissioners of the 1813 Inclosure.
+These last 2 items were likely to have been on Plot 211, as designated by the Commissioners of the 1813 Inclosure.
 Originally allotted to David Lee, Peel must have bought it, perhaps in the 1830s, and built the 5 houses there, together with a warehouse and other commercial premises.

 There was no mention, either in the adverts or in the 1866 conveyance documents, of the sale of Billy Peel's Place, that complex of odd buildings on the east side of the main road.
 However, an 1869 sale catalogue for adjacent plots of land show that James Bateson owned the land on which the Roman Church was built.

-Peel also owned a small plot of land of 896 sq yds he bought in 1852 at Woodend.
+Peel also owned a small plot of land of 896 sq yds at Woodend, bought in 1852.
 Described as part of the Long Field, the plot has not been positively identified.
 To the N of Leeds Road, it was bounded on the N by Capt Duncombe's land, to the E by John Rhodes' land and to the W by the rest of Long Field, owned by Joseph Dawson.